hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 /// Process an incoming W3C credential received from the issuer.
 ///
 /// # Params
+/// cred:                  object handle pointing to the credential in W3C form
+/// cred_req_metadata:     object handle pointing to the credential request metadata
+/// link_secret:           holder link secret
 /// cred_def:              object handle pointing to the credential definition
-/// cred_def_private:      object handle pointing to the private part of credential definition
-/// cred_offer:            object handle pointing to the credential offer
-/// cred_request:          object handle pointing to the credential request
-/// attr_names:            list of attribute names
-/// attr_raw_values:       list of attribute values
-/// revocation:            object handle pointing to the credential revocation data
+/// rev_reg_def:           object handle pointing to the revocation registry definition
 /// cred_p:                reference that will contain credential (in W3C form) instance pointer
 ///
 /// # Returns